atmc9/myAngular4/README.md

 * **Lifecycle of components:**
     1. ngOnChanges - called after a bound input property changes
     2. ngOnInit - called once the component is initialized.
 It runs after the constructor.
-    3. ngDoCheck - called during every change detection run
+    3. ngDoCheck - called during every change detection run - called twice in development mode, as angular has extra change detection cycle.
     4. ngAfterContentInit - called after content(ng-content) has been projected into view.
+If your component has ng-content dynamically passed between the component seletor tags, and if that content has a localVariable, you can access it by @ContentChild() and the element is only avialable after the ngAfterContentInit event.
     5. ngAfterContentCheck - called everytime the projected content has been checked.
-    6. ngAfterViewInit - called after the componnet's view (and child views) has been initialized.
+    6. ngAfterViewInit - called after the componet's view (and child views) has been initialized.
+You can access the @ViewChild() elements data only after this event.
     7. ngAfterViewChecked - called every time the view(and child views) have been checked.
     8. ngOnDestroy - called once the component is about to be destroyed